pawankr-github/pawankr-github/README.md

 ## Hi 👋, I'm Pawan Kumar

 ## About Me
 I'm a passionate Salesforce Developer with extensive experience in building robust applications on the Salesforce platform.
-My skills range from backend development with Apex and SQL to frontend UI/UX design using HTML, CSS, and JavaScript.
+My skills range from Salesfore Administration to backend development with Apex and SQL to frontend UI/UX design using HTML, CSS, and JavaScript.
 I also have proficiency in modern frameworks like Lightning Web Components (LWC) and React, along with Node.js for server-side scripting.

 ## Skills